tencent cloud

 If the password used during the connection is incorrect, you can either reset your password or create a temporary account with necessary permissions to log in the database.

-Network issue 1: CVM and MySQL are in the same region but under different VPC networks.
+Network Issue 1: The CVM and MySQL are in the same region but belong to different VPC networks.

-By default, both the CVM and MySQL instances are under the VPC network and can directly interconnect via a private network when they are under the same VPC.
+By default, both the CVM and MySQL are of the VPC network type and can directly interconnect via a private network when located in the same VPC.
 If they are in the same region but different VPCs, you could migrate MySQL to the VPC where the CVM resides, enabling intercommunication between CVM and MySQL.
-For the operations, please refer to Switching Networks.
+For the operation, please refer to Switching Networks.

-Network issue 2: The CVM and MySQL are in different regions and are under different VPC networks.
+Network Issue 2: The CVM and MySQL are in different regions and belong to different VPC networks.

-If the CVM and MySQL are in different regions and are under different VPC networks, the CVM cannot connect to MySQL directly through the private network.
+If the CVM and MySQL are in different regions and belong to different VPC networks, the CVM cannot connect to MySQL directly through the private network.
 We recommend using a CVM in the same VPC as MySQL for connection.
-If there is no CVM instance in the same region as MySQL, you can create a new CVM instance that is in the same region and VPC network as MySQL on the CVM purchase page.
+If there is no current CVM instance in the same region as MySQL, you can create a new CVM instance in the same region and VPC network as MySQL on the CVM purchase page.

-1. Log in to the Security group console, click the name of the security group to access the details page of the security group assigned to the CVM.
+1. Log in to the DFW Console, click on the name of the DFW to access the details page of the DFW assigned to the CVM.

-2. On the Outbound Rules tab, click Add Rule.
-Select MySQL(3306) for "Type", input your MySQL's private IP address(range) for "Destination", and set "Policy" to Allow.
+2. On the Outbound Rules tab, click on Add Rule.
+Choose MySQL(3306) for "Type", input your MySQL's private IP address(range) for "Destination", and set "Policy" to Allow.

-If you want to connect a specified CVM to the MySQL instance, you need to set up inbound rules in the MySQL security groups.
-If the inbound rule source is not set to 0.0.0.0/0 and the protocol port is not set to ALL, you need to add the IP and port of the CVM into the inbound rules.
+If a specified CVM is to connect with the MySQL instance, you need to set up inbound rules in the MySQL DFW.
+When the inbound rule source is set to something other than 0.0.0.0/0 and the protocol port isn't set to ALL, you need to add the IP and port of the MySQL into the inbound rules.

-1. Log in to the Security group console and click the security group name to enter the details page of the security group bound to the MySQL.
+1. Log in to the DFW Console and click on the DFW name to enter the details page of the DFW bound to the MySQL.

-**Issues related to the host addresses authorized by account: The database account has restricted the access to specific host addresses.
+Authorized Host Address Issue: The database account has restricted access to specific host addresses

-In addition to the security group, subnet, and other network environment restrictions, the database account is also subject to constraints imposed by the MySQL account system itself.
+In addition to DFW, subnet, and other network environment restrictions, the database account is also subject to constraints imposed by the MySQL account system itself.
 If a database account specifies certain host addresses, connections from other addresses to MySQL will be denied.
-You can enhance the security of your database connection by using the TencentDB for MySQL console to modify the host addresses authorized by the database account.
+You can enhance the security of your database connection by using the MySQL console to modify the host addresses authorized by the database account.

-1. Log in to the TencentDB for MySQL console, select an instance ID from the instance list to enter the instance management page.
+1. Log in to the TencentDB for MySQL console, select an instance ID from the instance list, and enter the instance management page.

 2. Navigate to DMC > Account Management, locate the account for which host modification is required, and in the Operation column, choose More > Modify Host.